by Jane Tigan, formerly of Minnesota Compass research team

 Groups along the Green Line are working together on art, business, housing, green space, and everything in between.
 We asked stakeholders of these efforts how it’s all working together.
 By and large, these stakeholders in the public, private, and nonprofit sectors believe that there are shared goals for equitable development and that people are coordinating the efforts to achieve them.
 They say they feel informed about what’s going on and cite achievements like the three additional stops as examples of the success of these coordinated efforts.

 However, fewer than half of the stakeholders we interviewed believed that there were systems in place to ensure that, overall, equitable development would be achieved in the long-term, particularly goals for business and workforce development.
 However, responses were much more positive regarding business mitigation (aid to businesses during construction) and affordable housing, which were often cited as areas where the systems to ensure equitable development had been established.

 These seven facts about the Central Corridor help us understand what has changed or stayed the same since construction began.
 They also give us clues and suggestions about what to watch as the train begins to run: Will increases in rent let up and will assessments begin to rise alongside a strengthening housing market?
 Will the income mix remain stable?
 What about the mix of businesses?
 These are just some of the community-level changes we will continue to track along the corridor.
 See you on the train!

 Jane Tigan is the lead author of the 2013 Tracker and Key Outcomes Report.
-She works on Minnesota Compass and related projects that monitor economic and social change through indicators.
-Jane holds a Masters of Urban Planning degree from the University of Illinois at Urbana-Champaign.
+She worked on Minnesota Compass and related projects that monitored economic and social change through indicators.